Your current location is set to United States. If this is incorrect, please change your location:

 The Clinical and Population Health Research stream supports clinical research with the goal of improving diagnosis, treatment, or the health and quality of life of individuals with MS; health services research; encompasses research on, or for the treatment of, people affected by MS; supports population health research that aims to understand the complex, biological, social, cultural and environmental interactions that determine the health of individuals and populations.

-The MSSC awards funding annually for endMS Personnel Awards.
-Subsequent funding allowable within the maximum term limits of the award will be renewed upon demonstration of research progress as determined by the MSSC and the MSSC endMS Personnel review committee through an assessment of a Progress Report completed each year.
+The MSC awards funding annually for endMS Personnel Awards.
+Subsequent funding allowable within the maximum term limits of the award will be renewed upon demonstration of research progress as determined by MSC and MSC endMS Personnel review committee through an assessment of a Progress Report completed each year.

 *Postdoctoral training must be conducted in a different laboratory and with a different supervisor as your Doctoral training.

-2. Applicants who are eligible for an annual renewal of their current endMS Personnel Awards will be contacted by MSSC to complete and submit a Progress Report in ProposalCentral.
-The submission deadline for new awards is October 3, 2022 at 16:00 EDT and for Progress Reports is November 1, 2022 at 16:00 EDT.
+• Applicants who are eligible for an annual renewal of their current endMS Personnel Awards will be contacted by MSC to complete and submit a Progress Report in ProposalCentral.
+The submission deadline for new awards is October 3, 2023 at 16:00 ET and for Progress Reports is November 1, 2023 at 16:00 ET.
 Please carefully review the Program Guide before submitting an application as some requirements have changed.
-For any questions on the application, do not hesitate to contact ms.grants@mssociety.ca.
+For any questions on the application, do not hesitate to contact ms.grants@mscanada.ca.

 4. Interested applicants must create a profile on ProposalCentral through which they can complete the application process.
 Applicants are also required to connect their ORCiD identifier, a persistent and unique digital identifier, to the ProposalCentral profile.
 ORCiD will connect your iD with your professional information (e.g. grants, publications, funding, etc.).
 If you don’t have an ORCiD, you can easily create one in a few minutes.

-5. The MSSC has included an Equity and Diversity section to all grant and award applications.
-Applicants are encouraged to complete the Equity and Diversity Questionnaire to help us better monitor equity in our programs.
-Your information will only be seen by authorized MSSC staff and the data collected will only be used in an aggregated form in order to protect the identity of individuals.
+• Applicants are strongly encouraged to complete the updated Inclusion, Diversity, Equity, and Accessibility Questionnaire to help us better monitor equity in our programs.
+Your information will only be seen by authorized MSC staff and the data collected will only be used in an aggregated form in order to protect the identity of individuals.

-7. Applicants to mew endMS Doctoral Studentship and Postdoctoral Fellowship Awards will require Letters of Recommendation from their supervisor(s), including co-supervisor(s) (if applicable), in addition to two (2) academic referees.
-Progress Reports for renewal of current Studentship (Master’s and Doctoral) and Postdoctoral Fellowship Awards will only require one (1) Letter of Recommendation from their supervisor stating the progress made by the applicant during the last funding year (or period).
-Applications without the required number of letters of recommendation will be disqualified.
+• Applicants to new endMS Doctoral Studentship and Postdoctoral Fellowship Awards will require Letters of Recommendation from their supervisor(s), including co-supervisor(s),, plus two (2) additional academic referees.
+Progress Reports for renewal of current Doctoral Studentship and Postdoctoral Fellowship Awards requires one (1) Letter of Recommendation from their academic supervisor stating the progress made by the applicant during the last funding year (or period).
+Applications without the required letters of recommendation will be ineligible.

-8. Doctoral level applicants must provide transcripts from their undergraduate degree and graduate studies, including courses taken with grades.
-Postdoctoral level applicants must provide transcripts from their graduate degree.
-Applications submitted without the appropriate transcript(s) will not be considered eligible.
+• Doctoral level applicants must provide official transcripts from their undergraduate degree and graduate studies that show the courses taken with grades.
+Postdoctoral level applicants must provide official transcripts from their graduate degree.
+Applications submitted without the appropriate transcript(s) without the appropriate transcript(s) will be ineligible.

 Partnership Objectives